-All HDOs must be accredited by an appropriate, recognized accrediting body or in the absence of such accreditation, Empire may evaluate the most recent site survey by Medicare, the appropriate state oversight agency, or site survey performed by a designated independent external entity within the past 36 months.
-If a HDO has satellite facilities that follow the same policy and procedures, Empire may limit site visits to the main facility.
-Non-accredited HDOs are subject to individual review by the CC and will be considered for Members access need only when the CC review indicates compliance with Empire standards and there are no deficiencies noted on the Medicare or state oversight review which would adversely affect quality or care or patient safety.
-HDOs are recredentialed at least every three (3) years to assess the HDO's continued compliance with Empire standards.
+Empire may limit site visits to the main facility.
+Non-accredited HDOs are subject to individual review by the CC and will be considered for Covered Individual access need only when the CC review indicates compliance with Empire standards and there are no deficiencies noted on the Medicare or state oversight review which would adversely affect quality or care or patient safety.
+HDOs are recredentialed at least every three years to assess the HDO's continued compliance with Empire standards.